Break Up Service: Synopsis

 Desperate for money, Jued (Jorin Khumpiraphan) is willing to do whatever it takes, even team up with Boss (Jumpol Adulkittiporn), a man who earns a living by ending other people's relationships.
 After an unlucky first encounter, Boss, a seasoned professional who usually works alone, constantly gives Jued a hard time.
-But Jued proves to be tougher than he looks and far more capable than either of them expected.
+But Jued proves to be tougher than she looks and far more capable than either of them expected.